-The Student-Wide Judiciary (SWJ) is the judicial extension of the University at Buffalo student governments.
+The Student-Wide Judiciary (SWJ) is a judicial extension of the University at Buffalo student governments.
 It was created in 1973 through the joint efforts of the administration and student governments of the University to implement a system of discipline that is based on "fair play" and timely adjudication.
 Every case is reviewed by at least one student justice.
-The full court is comprised of approximately 21 justices plus alternates.
 They are selected based on their interpersonal skills and impartiality.
-The justices represent the undergraduate schools and the various graduate and professional schools.
+The justices may represent the undergraduate schools and the various graduate and professional schools.

-Judicial Affairs is part of the Division of Student Affairs.
-Elizabeth Lidano is the Director of Judicial Affairs and administrative advisor for the Student-Wide Judiciary.
-The Judicial Affairs staff supervises the assignment of sanctioned community service hours handed down by the Student Wide Judiciary, Residential Life staff, Community Standards Panel (CSP) and, on occasion, civil courts.
-CSP, the residence hall judicial board, has specific jurisdiction only over violations of the University Residence Hall Rules and Regulations.
+Judicial Affairs and Student Advocacy is part of the Division of Student Affairs.
+Elizabeth Lidano is the Director of Judicial Affairs and Student Advocacy and administrative advisor for the Student-Wide Judiciary.
+The Judicial Affairs and Student Advocacy staff supervises the assignment of sanctioned community service hours handed down by the Student Wide Judiciary, Residential Life staff, and, on occasion, civil courts.

 The Student-Wide Judiciary may have jurisdiction over numerous University related issues including:

 - All violations of regulations of the University, not specifically excluded by other statutory regulations

 - All election disputes arising from student elections of member constituencies